harrisonm23-byte/Python_Training_Sets/README.md

 Personally developed and created Python practice exercises covering functions and small data-oriented problems: data structures, classes, loops, indexing, etc.

 ## Intro / Disclaimer
 I developed these exercises as part of my Python practice process, building them around datasets, rules and functions that I designed independently.
-To be clear, I used AI assistants as tutors and code reviewers to aid in my learning.
-I would write the code myself, share my attempted output, and ask for feedback on errors, syntax, and alternative approaches.
-I then repeatedly re-wrote and re-ran the exercises in my terminal to practice the underlying concepts, develop procedural memory, and build fluency.
+For my own pedagogical process, I used AI assistants as tutors and code reviewers to aid in my learning.
+I'd write the code myself, share my attempted solution and terminal output, and recieve AI-assited for feedback on errors, syntax, and alternative approaches.
+I'd then repeatedly re-write and re-run these exercises to practice the underlying concepts, build procedural/muscle memory, and develop fluency.

 ## _______________________________